Basic Pool Chemistry 101

 Alkalinity is a pH buffer, meaning it helps to keep the pH from drastically moving up and down the pH scale by absorbing major changes to the waters before affecting the pH.

+While calcium hardness is not really part of water balance, it’s still important to talk about.
 Without calcium, your water will become hungry for it and seek to fulfill it’s appetite by feasting on your pool’s plaster, and anywhere else it can get it.

-Adding calcium to your water will help protect your pool walls and equipment in the long run.
+Adding calcium hardness to your water will help protect your pool walls and equipment in the long run.
 However, too much calcium can cause scaling and other issues.

 How To Keep Your Water Balanced